SitePen/dojo-tutorials/mobile/flickrview/part2/part2.md

 <meta http-equiv="pragma" content="no-cache">
 ```

-These META tags will be hugely helpful during development.
-They will need to be removed once TweetView goes into production.

 ### FlickrView HTML structure

 The first part, [Getting Started with Dojo Mobile](../part1), provided a solid Dojo Mobile application template